 Build your winning service department with these Women’s Retail Network resources:

 The WRN is the only organization to develop a support system exclusively for women in automotive retail service positions.
-Our goal is to increase the number of women in all aspects of service as well as help service professionals run more profitable operations.
+Our goal is to increase the number of women in all aspects of service (and sales) as well as help service professionals run more profitable operations.

 Why is Fixed Ops so important to us?